loomnetwork/loom-sdk-documentation/docs/ja/mainnet-plasma.md

 ---
 id: mainnet-basechain
-title: Loom Basechain
+title: Basechain
-sidebar_label: Loom Basechain
+sidebar_label: Basechain
 ---

-This page provides information on where and how to access the Loom Basechain network.
+This page provides information on where and how to access the Basechain network.
-If you want more details, see our [guide](deploy-loom-mainnet.html) on deploying to Loom Basechain.
+If you want more details, see our [guide](deploy-loom-mainnet.html) on deploying to Basechain.

-## Loom Basechain
+## Basechain

-### General information
+### General Information

-- **Name**: Loom Basechain
+- **Name**: Basechain
 - **Type**: Mainnet
 - **Availability**: End User
 - **URL**: plasma.dappchains.com